Sorry, no records were found. Please adjust your search criteria and try again.

 The word Volcano derives from the name of this island where you can find a better anchorage than in Stromboli, in front of Vulcano Porto.
 Hike up to the crater’s edge, or just soak in the views from the black sand beaches.

-Your favorite anchorages, moorings, and marinas in the Aeolian Islands
+Your 3 favourite anchorages and marinas near the Aeolian Islands

 (Add a spot)-